Counselling and Psychotherapy FAQ

 Nicholas is able to offer an intensive method where a set of sessions are delivered in a single day.
 This option can sometimes be made available at weekends.

-Q. We have very busy schedules and it can be hard to find time together so traditional weekly session therapy is difficult - what do you suggest?
+We have very busy schedules and it can be hard to find time together so traditional weekly session t

 If you have limited time available, travel extensively, have many commitments etc then Nicholas can offer a set of sessions in a single day.
 This option can sometimes be made available at weekends.
 Nicholas is also able to travel to you for this.